 The Shundang Cremation Tombs (顺荡火葬墓群) are a significant historical site located in Shundang Village (顺荡村), Baishi Town (白石镇), Yunlong County (云龙县), Dali Bai Autonomous Prefecture (大理白族自治州), Yunnan Province (云南省).
-Recognized as a key cultural relic, these tombs date back to the Ming Dynasty (明代) and were officially listed as a National Key Cultural Relic Protection Unit by the State Council of the People’s Republic of China on March 5, 2013.
+Dating back to the Ming Dynasty (明代), the site was officially designated as a National Key Cultural Relic Protection Unit by the State Council of the People’s Republic of China on March 5, 2013.

 Location and Size